BasvRossem/WTFZOMFG-Interperter/README.md

                                   # label declared at the top
 !Skip                             # If the value at the cell is a 0, go to Skip label

-'This will be skipped"            # This line wil be skipped because of the label jump
+'This will be skipped"            # This line will be skipped because of the label jump

 ;Skip                             # Declare the Skip label
 ```
 ## If
 To declare the start of an if statement, use the `{` command.
 If the current cell value is not zero, the code until the `}` command will be executed.
-If the current value is a zero, the code will be skipped.
+If the current value is zero, the code will be skipped.

 An if else statement would look like this:
 ```